 Attend Your County/Senatorial District Convention

-To find your 2018 County/SD Convention Location, please check with your county party.
+To find your 2020 County/SD Convention time and location, please check with your county party.

 Info sheet on methods for a county/SD convention to elect people as delegates or alternates to the RPT State Convention.
 Sample supplemental rules for allowing precincts to select some or all of their own delegates.